ardatan/graphql-tools/website/docs/schema-stitching.md

 ## Basic example

-Given two self-contained subschemas, a single "stitched" schema can be build that delegates (or, proxies) relevant portions of a request to each subservice:
+Given two self-contained subschemas, a single "stitched" schema can be built that delegates (or, proxies) relevant portions of a request to each subservice:

 ```js
 import { makeExecutableSchema } from '@graphql-tools/schema';